LifeMC/bytecode-version-analyzer/.github/README.md

 - [ ] Add tests
 - [ ] Test with preview (--enable-preview) versions and Multi-Release JARs
 - [ ] Option to print only packages with below/above specified version (i.e not every single class, reduces messages)
+- [ ] Use a logger to log messages/errors

 # Security Policy